tigergraph/ecosys/tutorials/GSQL.md

    GSQL> exit #quit the gsql shell
 ```

-**Note that**, our fully managed service-- TigerGraph Savanna is entirely GUI-based, with no access to a bash shell.
+**Note that**, our fully managed service -- [TigerGraph Savanna](https://savanna.tgcloud.io/) is entirely GUI-based, with no access to a bash shell.
 To run the GSQL examples in this tutorial, simply copy the GSQL query into the Savanna GSQL editor and click the RUN button.

 ---
 [Go back to top](#top)